mouse256/QbusOpenHab/README.md

  `mono QbusClient.exe 192.168.75.7 QBUS QBUS 002064`

  ### Starting at boot
- You can dwnload the files under start and change the clientfile with you controller credentials.
+ You can download the files under start and change the clientfile with you controller credentials.
  The you can add the files to crontab to start at boot.

  ## JAR file